 What it means to be 'anti-racist'

-In her blog on the Black Lives Matter movement, our chief executive Karen Middleton outlines why the CSP and the physiotherapy profession must come together to tackle inequality and discrimination.
+In 2020, the world changed.
+We saw the Covid-19 pandemic followed by the Black Lives Matter movement which took hold across the globe.
+In 2020, our chief executive Karen Middleton wrote a blog outlining why the CSP and the physiotherapy profession must come together to tackle inequity and discrimination.

 How to get involved